 A study published in 2008 analyzed how reishi capsules affected football players.
 Forty players exposed to stressful conditions were divided into groups and took the capsules or a placebo.
-Researchers noted that the reishi users had improved lymphocyte function after four weeks of use.
-This is important because it helps fight infections.
+Researchers noted that the reishi users had improved lymphocyte function after four weeks of use, a measure of a well-functioning immune system.

 Combatting Fatigue & Depression

 Reishi mushrooms are adaptogens.
-These are plants that help the body fight against stress.
+These are substances that help the body fight against stress.

 A study of breast cancer survivors who used reishi mushrooms was published in Evidence-Based Complementary and Alternative Medicine in 2011.
 Those who used reishi for four weeks reported decreased fatigue, a better quality of life, and reduced depression and anxiety.

-A study published in 2010 made an interesting discovery.
-It looked at the effects of a water-soluble extract from reishi mushrooms on patients with colorectal adenomas.
-After a year of use, the researchers found that reishi users benefited from a decrease in the size and number of tumors in the large intestine.
+A separate study published in 2010 looked at the effects of a water-soluble extract from reishi mushrooms on patients with colorectal adenomas.
+After a year of use, researchers found that reishi users benefited from a decrease in both the size and number of tumors in the large intestine.